You Can Get It Done

 for all answers, whether or not you got them right on the

-Since your account expires after 60 days, it makes sense to take
+Since your exam subscription expires after 60 days, it makes sense

-the first of the three timed tests you get early on (day 1), the
+to take the first of the three timed tests you get early on (day

-second halfway through (around day 20).
-Take the exam a third time
+1), the second halfway through (around day 20).
+Take the exam a

-toward the end of the 60 days, while still allowing time to review
+third time toward the end of the 60 days, while still allowing time

 Rules of Thumb